Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 It is the number of springs which defines the rating torque; the slotted nut must always be screwed very tightly against the cylinder.

-The lubrication of the torque limiter chain is not necessary, except in case of corrosion risk (aggressive environment).
+The lubrication of the MS Torque Limiter chain is not necessary, except in case of corrosion risk (aggressive environment).

    |image26|\ *The lubrication of the chain should be done with a
    standard grease for bearings, not by oil.
 Use a very small quantity (in order to cover only the chain).
 Take care not to grease the friction lining.
-Greasing the friction parts of the torque limiter will misadjust the torque limiter.*
+Greasing the friction parts of the MS Torque Limiter will misadjust the MS Torque Limiter.*

    |image27|\ *The limiter being delivered rated for the application,
    the limiter part should never be dismantled.
 Never add nor withdraw a